jasper-oh/Journey-To-Disney/README.md

 ### This repo will be dealing ..

-0. C++ Studying field with algorithms
+0. C++ Studying field with algorithms.
-1. Pyhton algorithms
+1. Pyhton algorithms.
-2. Etc resources related with Dise
+2. Etc resources related with Disney.